Level: ECE, Primary, Junior

 What You Need:

 - Eggs (raw) - You will need to blow these out.
 [Directions can be found here]

 - Egg Cartons

 - Confetti (or small pieces of paper torn up)

 - White Glue

-- Make Sure you blow out the eggs.
+- Blow out the eggs.
 Click here for instructions.